 Celebrating 60 years of Educational Service

-As we begin celebration of our 60th year, here's a snapshot walk down memory lane of remarkable moments in Daytona State College history.
-The diamond anniversary is punctuated throughout the decades with milestone events.
+Here's a snapshot walk down memory lane of remarkable moments in Daytona State College history!

 1955 - The Florida Legislature establishes the Community College Council, charging it with the responsibility of developing a long-range expansion of community/junior colleges in the state.

-1958 - Dr. James Snyder becomes the college’s first president, with a starting salary of $9,000.
+1958 - Dr. James Snyder becomes the college’s first president on January 1, 1958, with a starting salary of $9,000.
 The Legislature appropriates a budget of $37,666 for teaching and office supplies.
 Classes are held at the Mary Karl Vocational School, located on the current site of the Daytona Beach Campus, and at the Princess Issena Hotel on the beachside.

-60s1960 - Dr. Roy F. Bergengren begins a 14-year term as the college’s second president.
-During his tenure, many milestones areestablished, including accreditation by the Southern Association of Colleges and Schools, major capital construction projects, a merger of the institution with Volusia County Community College, and a change in administrative responsibility from the public school system to a District Board of Trustees.
+1960s1960 - Dr. Roy F. Bergengren begins a 14-year term as the college’s second president.
+During his tenure, many milestones are established, including accreditation by the Southern Association of Colleges and Schools, major capital construction projects, a merger of the institution with Volusia County Community College, and a change in administrative responsibility from the public school system to a District Board of Trustees.

 1960 - First graduating class consisted of 57 associate of arts degree students.

 1968 - The college reports a total 82,411 students have attended classes during the institution’s first 10 years.

 1970s1971 - The institution’s name changes from Daytona Beach Junior College to Daytona Beach Community College.

 1974 - Dr. Charles H. Polk is appointed the college’s third president.
 At 31 years old, he is the nation’s youngest community college president ever.